akiomiyao/ped/README.md

     Tool kit can be download from
     https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/

     Because data of human is big, it takes long time for downloading from SRA.
-To check the performance, data of Arabidopsis is recommended.
+To check the performance, data of *Arabidopsis* is recommended.

-### Arabidopsis thaliana
+### *Arabidopsis thaliana*
 - Short read data SRR8181712 is used for demonstration.
 - % perl download.pl SRR8181712
     SRR8181712_1.fastq will be downloaded in SRR8181712/read directory.
 -  To make sorted unique sequence,
     % perl sort_uniq.pl SRR8181712
 -  Because the bidirectional alignment method can detect not only SNP but also insertion, deletion, inversion and translocation, we recommend the bidirectional alignment method for usual analysis.
     For stand alone computer,
     % perl align.pl target_name reference margin
-    e.g.
+    *e.g.*
     % perl align.pl SRR8181712 TAIR10 0 /tmp/ssd
     % perl align.pl SRR8181712 TAIR10 5 /tmp/ssd
     % perl align.pl SRR8181712 TAIR10 10 /tmp/ssd
     % perl align.pl SRR8181712 TAIR10 15 /tmp/ssd
-    At the first step of the method, k-mer (k=20) sequences from both ends of short read will be mapped to the reference genome.
-If the k-mer sequence is repetitive to the genome sequence, the alignment will be failed.
-If the margin is given, k-mers begin inside of the margin.
+    At the first step of the method, *k*-mer (*k* = 20) sequences from both ends of short read will be mapped to the reference genome.
+If the *k*-mer sequence is repetitive to the genome sequence, the alignment will be failed.
+If the margin is given, *k*-mers begin inside of the margin.
 This will increase the coverage of polymorphisms.

     For the computer cluster,
     % qsub -v target=target_name,ref=reference,margin=0,tmpdir=path_of_tmpdir align.pl
-    e.g.
+    *e.g.*
     % qsub -v target=SRR8181712,ref=TAIR10,margin=0,tmpdir=/mnt/ssd align.pl
     % qsub -v target=SRR8181712,ref=TAIR10,margin=5,tmpdir=/mnt/ssd align.pl
     % qsub -v target=SRR8181712,ref=TAIR10,margin=10,tmpdir=/mnt/ssd align.pl